8suzuran8/wordpress-theme-onlinekart-steer-fansite/README.md

 License
 ------------------------------------ */

-sweet-shop WordPress Theme, Copyright 2023 suzuran sweet-shop is distributed under the terms of the GNU GPL, Version 3 (or later)
+onlinekart-steer-fansite WordPress Theme, Copyright 2023 suzuran onlinekart-steer-fansite is distributed under the terms of the GNU GPL, Version 3 (or later)

 This program is free software:
 You can redistribute it and/or modify it under the terms of GNU General Public License version 2 (or later).